-As a future Nurse Anesthetist, I will work to encourage a positive view of the profession by doing my part in increasing public awareness that CRNAs are anesthesia experts who are highly educated and skilled in providing anesthesia safely to all patients, in every setting and for all types of procedures.
+As a future Nurse Anesthetist, I will work to encourage a positive view of the profession by doing my part in increasing public awareness that CRNAs are anesthesia experts who are highly educated and skilled in providing anesthesia safely to all patients, in every setting, and for all types of procedures.
 I see the program as providing an avenue to enable me both to maximize my utility as a nurse and also to fulfill my personal, academic, and professional potential.
 I seek to apply my significant and relevant experience and training to date in the most challenging and satisfying way.
-I am particularly interested in assisting patients who are fearful or have difficulties understanding because of low educational level or language barriers, what the procedures involve and why they are necessary.
+I am particularly interested in assisting patients who are fearful or have difficulties understanding because of low educational levels or language barriers, what the procedures involve, and why they are necessary.

 I was raised in Nepal within a culture and family in which an expectation of hard work, cheerfulness, and kindness to others was instilled in us from our earliest years.
 I wanted to make a difference rather than make a living from an early age, and nursing always appealed to me as a career; it is a choice I have never regretted.
 My nursing career began when I worked as a supervising CNA with geriatric patients in a care facility.
 My culture accords the elderly with respect and gentleness, which enabled me to create a special rapport with elderly patients.
 I regarded it as a privilege to care for them.